Home / Quick Links / Security

 You may receive service-related SMS messages from us reminding you when a payment is due, your Visa Debit Card is due for renewal or when there’s fraudulent activity on your account.

-It’s important to remember that a legitimate SMS from us will never ask you to provide or confirm personal information such as your Visa Debit Card number, account number, Internet Banking Access Code and/or PIN.
+A legitimate SMS from us will never ask you to provide or confirm personal information such as your Visa Debit Card number, account number, Internet Banking Access Code and/or PIN.

 If you receive a service-related SMS from us, there’s no need to be concerned in any way.
 It’s just another way that we’re helping our members.